-If you run a blog on WordPress, then you probably know about their many related post plugins.
+If you run a WordPress site, you know about their many related post plugins.
 They automatically pull articles relevant to each post on your site.
 Granted, this can impact performance – so there is no “perfect” choice.

-That’s why I’ve curated this list of the top 8 related post plugins you might pick from.
-They each have their own benefits and drawbacks, along with their own interface styles.
+That’s why we’ve curated this collection of our favorite related post plugins you might pick from.
+They each have their benefits, drawbacks, and interface styles.

 YARPP stands for Yet Another Related Posts Plugin.
 It was designed as just another option from the many existing plugins at the time.
 Truth be told – this is one of the best.